 The Partners for the Arts Emerging Artists Award are meaningful awards that support students wishing to explore uncharted territories.
 The 2020 Emerging Artist award recipients are:

 Chris Brown is a Media and Entertainment Arts (Sound and Recording Arts) major in the School of Communication with a minor in theatre.
-Brown, a current Ronald E. McNair Scholar, is involved in co-curricular activities and serves in several leadership roles, including the President of the Golden Eagle Sound and Production crew, the secretary of the Southern Miss Association of Black Journalist, secretary of USM Student Media, member of Grammy U by The Recording Academy and the Audio Engineering Society.
+Brown, a current Ronald E. McNair Scholar, is involved in co-curricular activities and serves in several leadership roles.
+He is currently the president of the Golden Eagle Sound and Production crew, the secretary of the Southern Miss Association of Black Journalist, secretary of USM Student Media, and is also an active member of Grammy U by The Recording Academy and the Audio Engineering Society.

 Last semester, Brown directed, hosted and produced a show called Black People 101.
-The first episode featured the Hi-Hat Club here in Hattiesburg.
-The Hi-Hat Club is a musical goldmine where artists such as James Brown, B.B.
+The first episode featured the Hi-Hat Club here in Hattiesburg, which is a musical goldmine where artists such as James Brown, B.B.
 King, Otis Redding along with many others played.
-The Hi-Hat Club is one of many of the Mississippi Blues Trails throughout the state.
-Brown also hosted an episode on Miss Osceola McCarty.
-Miss McCarty is famous for donating her life savings to this University and was nationally recognized.
+The Hi-Hat Club is also part of The Mississippi Blues Trail, an ongoing project of the Mississippi Blues Commission.
+Another of Brown's episode featured Miss Osceola McCarty, who is famous for donating her life savings to our University and was nationally recognized for her generosity.

 As a McNair scholar, Brown is currently researching blues music.
 His research topic will be titled, “Is Blues on Life Support?”and he is starting from the stables in the Mississippi Delta blues with artists such as David “Honeyboy” Edwards, Robert Johnson, and Muddy Waters.
 From the foundation that these three artists made, he’ll go into depth about how the genre evolved, grew in popularity, and question if it's declining in today’s time.